xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/deduplication.md

     ...
 ```

-To work around such cases *deduplication mechanism** was introduced: instances of the same
+To work around such cases, a **de-duplication mechanism** was introduced: instances of the same
 type are considered duplicate if they are equal.

 ## Equals method

-In order to resolve "common bundle/module problem" bundle/module must only
+In order to resolve the "common bundle/module problem", a bundle/module must only
-properly implement equals method:
+properly implement the `equals` method:

 ```java
 public class CommonBundle implements GuiceyBundle {